LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-codebases.md

 # Distributed or Clustered Codebases

-The following four projects are widely-varying examples of how SQLite data can be distributed, whether across just a few local nodes or across a much higher number of internet-connected nodes.
+The following five projects are widely-varying examples of how SQLite data can be distributed, whether across just a few local nodes or across a much higher number of internet-connected nodes.